MaggieUBC/Lululemon-Webscraping/README.md

 # Lululemon-Webscraping-Project
 ## Summary
-This project provide a example notebook of how to apply beautifulSoup and Selenium to scrap data online.
-With the obtained dataset, it also showed data analysis and visulations about products and prices distribution, the average prices of each catagory, the most popular products and the relation of prices and review points.
+This project provides an example notebook of how to apply beautifulSoup and Selenium to scrap data online.
+With the obtained dataset, it also showed data analysis and visulations about products distribution, the average prices of each catagory, the most popular products and the relation of prices and review points.

 ## Major Challenges